 These posters come from Crime Against Nature, which is both a book and a series of paintings.
 They combine images of the works with the text from the book to create punchy little memes that sum up the point of the project: that we don’t know as much about what is actually natural as we think we do!

 To buy prints of these posters in various sizes, visit my RedBubble shop!

-You can read the digital version of the book for FREE either here on this site or in the form of this photo album on Facebook.
-And there’s also a downloadable PDF version of the book available for $6.
+You can read the digital version of the book for free here on this site.
+And there’s also a downloadable PDF of the book available for $6.

 “The issues at play here are hefty and potentially uncomfortable, but the book itself is light, playful, and pleasantly un-preachy.”